Kingsdown, Dover: Geography

 Kingsdown is located at the northern end of the White Cliffs of Dover; the village itself sits below the chalk cliff and in the valleys leading down to the shore, with some outlying buildings and the holiday camp on top or midway up.
 The chalk, which dates from the Cretaceous period, is a natural aquifer that forms the source for Kingsdown Water, which is extracted to the north west of the village.
 The Kingsdown foreshore is the most southerly point of a shingle bank and flood plain that stretches north to the Isle of Thanet.

 The beach and downs around the village are important for migrating birds and insects, and for rare plants.
 The beach and cliffs are part of the Site of Special Scientific Interest that stretches south to Folkestone.
 The beach is largely shingle but low tide exposes some sandy areas and a chalk shelf stretching out to sea, particularly in the area of Oldstairs Bay at the southern end.

 Transport

-There are no railway stations in the village itself, but a bus service run by Stagecoach connects the village to Walmer railway station, which has direct trains to London.
+There are no railway stations in the village itself, but a bus service run by Stagecoach South East connects the village to Walmer railway station, which has direct trains to London.
 Since 2009, this also provides a link to the high-speed domestic service High Speed 1 running to London St Pancras International, with connections at either Dover Priory, Ashford International or Ramsgate.